pwintz/pwintz.github.io/_posts/2024-07-02-theorem-like-environments-in-latex.md

 ---
 layout: single
 title: "Theorem-like Environments in LaTeX"
 excerpt: Description of various configurations for LaTeX theorem environments using the amsthm package.
+Includes descriptions of how to enable internal hyperlinking and cleveref references, change theorem body text from italic to slanted, define custom QED marks, and number theorems by chapter.
 date: 2024-07-02 12:00:00 -0800
 toc: true
 categories: mathematical-writing